 Any Christian homeschoolers that spend time on social media have surely heard of The Good and the Beautiful by now.
 This relative newcomer to the homeschool curriculum scene has been quickly accepted as a favorite by many, and is known for their integration of fine arts into their materials, which I know is a special interest for Enrichment Studies readers, so I’m always eager to check out their materials and see what might be of interest to my peeps.
 When The Good and the Beautiful asked me to review their Creative Writing Notebook and their Nature Notebook, it was an easy yes from me!
-They have generously sponsored this review AND the awesome giveaway at the end, so be sure to enter to win!
+They have generously sponsored this review.

 Creative Writing Notebook